-Starting in 1989, Sherman produced a number of “History Portraits” using herself as the model in parodies of Old Master paintings by artists such as Rembrandt, Carravagio, and Ingres.
-She explored not only self-portraiture but the whole genre of portrait-making where a sitter’s status is conveyed by attire, education, and his ability to pay for a full-length portrait.
+Starting in 1989, Sherman produced a number of “History Portraits” again using herself as the model in parodies of Old Master paintings by artists such as Rembrandt, Carravagio, Botticelli, or Ingres.
+She played the role of male and female figures with staged props, wigs, and prostheses.
+She explored not only self-portraiture but the whole genre of portrait-making where a sitter’s status is conveyed by attire, education, and the ability to pay for a full-length portrait.

-Sherman’s “Untitled” 2002/2008 depicts herself against a background which was photographed separately and is often blurred to enhance the theatrical nature of the shot.
-In addition, Sherman’s genre includes horror and pornography as she uses prosthetics that are both humorous and disturbing.
+Sherman’s “Untitled” 2002/2008 depicts herself against a background which was photographed separately and which was often blurred to enhance the theatrical nature of the shot.
+Her genre also includes horror and pornography as she uses props that are both humorous and disturbing.
+All her works remain untitled, freeing the viewer to develop their own personal narrative.
+“I am trying to make other people recognize something of themselves rather than me.”

 Over the course of her career, Sherman has had major solo exhibitions worldwide.
 She had a major retrospective at MoMA in 2013.
 She has won the Guild Hall Academy of the Arts Lifetime Achievement Award in 1995 and a MacArthur Foundation Fellowship in the same year.